junxit/us-congress-bills-115/bill.md

     - **(B)** historical information about how long similar update efforts have taken.
   - **(13)** A timeline, including interim milestones, for promulgating such regulations as may be necessary to carry out the modernized appeals system and a comparison with historical averages for time required to promulgate regulations of similar complexity and scope.
   - **(14)** An outline of the circumstances under which claimants with pending appeals of decisions on legacy claims would be authorized to have their appeals reviewed under the modernized appeals system.
-  - **(15)** A delineation of the key goals and milestones for reducing the number of pending appeals that are not processed under the modernized appeals system, including the expected number for each of appeals, remands, and hearing requests at the Administration and the Board each year, beginning with the one year period beginning on the date of the enactment of this Act, until there are no longer any appeals pending before the Administration or the Board for a decision on a legacy claim.
+  - **(15)** A delineation of the key goals and milestones for reducing the number of pending appeals that are not processed under the modernized appeals system, including the expected number for each of appeals, remands, and hearing requests at the Administration and the Board each year, beginning with the 1-year period beginning on the date of the enactment of this Act, until there are no longer any appeals pending before the Administration or the Board for a decision on a legacy claim.
   - **(16)** The metrics and goals used by the Secretary to monitor the implementation of the modernized appeals system, including with respect to—
     - **(A)** tracking progress of such implementation;
     - **(B)** evaluating the efficiency and effectiveness of such implementation; and
     - **(C)** identifying potential issues with respect to such implementation.
   - **(17)** A description of each risk factor associated with each element of the plan and a contingency plan to minimize each such risk.
+  - **(18)** A detailed description of which employees of the Department will conduct higher level reviews under section 5104B of title 38, United States Code, as added by section 2(g).
 - **(c)** *Review by Comptroller General of the United States*
   - **(1)** *In general* Not later than 90 days after the Comptroller General of the United States receives the plan required by subsection (a), the Comptroller General shall—
     - **(A)** assess such plan in writing; and
     - **(B)** submit to the Committee on Veterans' Affairs of the Senate and the Committee on Veterans' Affairs of the House of Representatives the findings of the Comptroller General with respect to the assessment conducted under subparagraph (A).
   - **(2)** *Elements* The assessment conducted under paragraph (1)(A) shall include the following:
     - **(A)** An assessment of whether the plan comports with sound planning practices.
-    - **(B)** Identification of any improvements the Comptroller considers appropriate for the plan.
+    - **(B)** Identification of any improvements the Comptroller General considers appropriate for the plan.
     - **(C)** Formulation of such recommendations as the Comptroller General considers appropriate.
-- **(d)** *Periodic reports* On a quarterly basis during the period beginning 90 days after the date on which the Secretary submits the plan under subsection (a) and ending on the date that the Secretary implements the modernized appeals system, and on a semiannual basis during the 10-year period following such date of implementation, the Secretary shall submit to the Committee on Veterans' Affairs of the Senate, the Committee on Veterans' Affairs of the House of Representatives, and the Comptroller General a report on the modernized appeals system.
-Each such report shall include, with respect to the period covered by the report—
+- **(d)** *Periodic reports* On a quarterly basis during the period beginning 90 days after the date on which the Secretary submits the plan under subsection (a) and ending on the date that the Secretary implements the modernized appeals system, and on a semiannual basis during the 7-year period following such date of implementation, the Secretary shall submit to the Committee on Veterans' Affairs of the Senate, the Committee on Veterans' Affairs of the House of Representatives, and the Comptroller General a report on the modernized appeals system.
+Each such report shall include, with respect to the period covered by the report, the following:
   - **(1)** Any updates to the plan under subsection (a).
   - **(2)** As applicable, the number of appeals considered under the modernized appeals system, including—
     - **(A)** the number of such appeals, both with respect to pending appeals and completed appeals, under each docket described in section 7107 of title 38, United States Code, as amended by section 2;